vacu9708/Algorithm/Algorithm traning/Tower of Hanoi/README.md

 * Only one disk may be moved at a time.
 * No disk may be placed on top of a smaller disk
 * Each move consists of taking the upper disk from one of the stacks and placing it on an empty rod.

-## Explanation
-**How to move an Nth disk and disks on top of it to the target rod**
-1. The (N-1)th(a disk on top disk N) disk has to be moved to the auxiliary rod so that the Nth disk can be moved to the target rod.
-2. Move the Nth disk to the target rod.
-3. Move the N-1th disk that was in the auxiliary rod to the target rod.

 ~~~python
 A = [2, 1, 0] # Start